10 Places to See Cute Baby Animals Near Greenville, SC

 Whispering Pines

 This farm, located in Seneca, has family farm days where they shear sheep, let the kids play with baby sheep and goats, and have tours.
+They have opportunities for volunteering with baby goats in the spring.
 Their Whispering Pines Facebook page is the best place to get updated info on events.

 Moo Cow Farms